-Complainant: An individual who is alleged to be the victim of conduct that could constitute sexual harassment, or a parent who is legally authorized to act on behalf of the individual.
+Complainant: An individual who is alleged to be the victim of conduct that could constitute sex discrimination or sex-based harassment, or a parent who is legally authorized to act on behalf of the individual.

-Formal Complaint: A document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the University investigate the allegation of sexual harassment.
-At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education Program or Activity of the University with which the Formal Complaint is filed.
-A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator, and by any additional method designated by the University.
+Complaint: An oral or written allegation by a Complainant of sex discrimination or sexbased harassment against a Respondent and requesting that the University investigate the allegation.
+At the time of filing a Complaint, a Complainant must be participating in or attempting to participate in the education Program or Activity of the University with which the Complaint is filed.
+A Complaint may be filed in writing with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator, and by any additional method designated by the University.
+In the absence of a Complaint or the withdrawal of any or all of the allegations in a Complaint, and in the absence or termination of an informal resolution process, the Title IX Coordinator will honor a Complainant's request not to proceed with a Complaint investigation, however, may initiate a Complaint if based on a fact-specific determination the conduct alleged presents an imminent and serious threat to the health or safety of the Complainant or other person or prevents the recipient from ensuring equal access based on sex to its education Program or Activity.
+If the Title IX Coordinator initiates a Complaint, he/she will notify the Complainant prior to doing so and appropriately address any reasonable concerns about the Complaint's safety or the safety of others.

-Document Filed by a Complainant: A document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Formal Complaint.
-Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator is not a Complainant or otherwise a party to the "Grievance Process" established by this Policy.
+Document Filed by a Complainant: A document or electronic submission (such as by electronic mail or through an online portal provided for this purpose by the University) that contains the Complainant's physical or digital signature, or otherwise indicates that the Complainant is the person filing the Complaint.
+Where the Title IX Coordinator signs a Complaint, the Title IX Coordinator is not a Complainant or otherwise a party to the "Grievance Process" established by this Policy.

-University Program or Activity: Title IX governs sexual harassment that occurs in the University's education Programs or Activities, including at any locations, events, or circumstances over which the University exercises substantial control over both the Respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.
+University Program or Activity: Title IX governs sex discrimination or sex-based harassment that occurs in the University's education Programs or Activities, including at any locations, events, or circumstances over which the University exercises substantial control over both the Respondent and the context in which the alleged sex discrimination or sex-based harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by a postsecondary institution.

-Respondent: An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment.
+Respondent: An individual who has been reported to be the perpetrator of conduct that could constitute sex-based harassment.